phbakhtiar/ankle-projects/README.md

 The Reconstruciton network is desined to receive the AP and LT images of the joint and reveal the shape and pose parameters of a Statistical Shape and Intensity Model (SSIM) of the joint.

 The networks are tuned by grid search hyper parameter optimization technique in separate files.

+The networks are implemented using TensorFlow.
+Many complementary Matlab scripts are written for this project.
+Concact me if interested.